baraqheart/DevOpsProjects/project_6_Deploy_a_wordpress_site_on_ec2.md

 # Deploy  a wordpress site on ec2

+# 1. Launch an ec2 instance or vm
 # Install and configure WordPress

 - WordPress is the most popular open-source blogging system and CMS on the Web.
 It is based on PHP and MySQL.
 Its features can be extended with thousands of free plugins and themes.